tonyrog/erlister/README.md

 data, it's minimal step value and the default.

 The out section is a list of output assignments from the state machine.
-Each output is given by a boolan formula that may also contain timeout expressions and state names.
+Each output is given by a Boolean formula that may also contain timeout expressions and state names.
 When a state name is used in a formula the meaning is that the machine is that state.